GrinonBarrett/Taksidos/To Do.md

 Next update:
 * Create 5 more lesser serviles (Slaporb, Teleporb, Emolga type creature, Ophideon, Bird of prey).
-* Create 2 more greater serviles (One is a knight, and another is a clay golem like entity)
+* Create 2 more greater serviles (One is a clay golem like entity)
 * Create dough type monster.
 * Create a Knemui.
 Mucousy illusion casting goblins that cause mischief.
 They are usually invisible but can be seen through a variety of strange methods (Squirting lemon juice in your eyes, the light of a fire which is cooking food, chewing on a piece of birch bark, holding a hazelnut, covering yourself in lamp oil, holding your breath under water even if you can breath underwater, casting a spell known by the knemui, or being within magical light).
 They can be pacified by giving them a gift given to you in celebration of your bithday or a wedding, a fine piece of mechanical art, or inviting them to a feast set for them.
 * Make some Kaiju type monsters.